Metrobus (Istanbul): Route

 The system mainly follows the city's ringroad, with a fully separated right-of-way between Avcılar and Zincirlikuyu and between the eastern end of the Bosphorus Bridge and Söğütlüçeşme.
 There are no intersections with a dedicated bus lane in each direction with few passing lanes.
 Buses drive on the left-hand side of the bus lane, so that their doors, designed for conventional operation with door to the right-hand side of the vehicle, open onto the bidirectional central platforms.
-Most services operate only with the ‘closed’ BRT system.
+Most services operate only with the 'closed' BRT system.

 The following table shows the interval between buses (headway) for each of three sections of the line for vehicles traveling in an easterly direction; intervals for buses in the other direction are similar.

+The system implements all-door-boarding except for the late night time.
+The buses perform compulsory stopping except for the late night time (there is an internal PA when the line operates in the request stopping regime).